smackchat/mixable/README.md

 <h1> WHY MIXABLE? </h1>

 Mixables is an open source initiative for a multiple inheritance library.
-Which solves the multiple inheritance problem using mixins to literally move functions.
+Which solves the multiple inheritance problem using mixins to move functions.

 We want to make it OpenSource because we could not find a better library than ours, and for the chance to grow it and share it with the community.